 What are the flavors of hot cross buns?

 A hot cross bun is a combination between a dinner roll and a cinnamon roll.
 They’re delicate and flavorful thanks to cinnamon, nutmeg, and spices.
 You can experiment with the spices, including adding a pinch of cardamom.
 The buns are largely sweetened with brown sugar before being iced with a beautiful orange frosting.
 We occasionally add a pinch of orange zest or candied orange peel to the dough for added flavor.
 They are nice with a little butter straight out of the oven, or my husband likes to toast them and add butter.
 Both taste delicious.

 Crosses pattern on buns

 - Flour crosses: The most conventional method is to use flour and water to pipe your cross.
-The flour and water solidify and become a touch chewy once baked.
-This is, in my opinion, the most popular way for making hot cross buns.
+The flour and water solidify and become a touch of chewy once baked.
+This is, in my opinion, the most popular way of making hot cross buns.

 - Icing crosses: After the buns have baked and cooled, you will put a cross on the buns made from icing sugar and water.
 This is the method I prefer.

 Use a piping bag or a freezer bag to pipe the frosting or flour mixture.
 Remove the corner by cutting a small corner off.
 Make sure the corner opening is small when constructing the flour cross since you want a thin line.
 With the icing cross, it can be thin or a little wider.

 - Check your yeast expiry date.
 Make sure your yeast isn’t past its expiration date.
 Your yeast will expire if you don’t use it too regularly.
 Your bread will not rise if your yeast has expired, which might be upsetting.